vishvAsa/AgamaH/AryaH/hinduism/bases/books/articles/jayanta_on_non-vedic-text-validity/2_Translation/2_The_validity_of_dharmashAstras.md

 think that they are based on \[Vedic\] prescriptions inferred \( *unnī *-\) through observable mantras and commendatory statements.
 Others \(some Bhāṭṭas\) \[think that they\] are based on scattered branches \[of the Veda\].
 Still others \(other Bhāṭṭas\) \[think that they\] are based on extinguished 41These must be two reasons, as pointed out by the *ca * in the parallel list *bādhakābhāvāt sādhujanaparigrahāc ca*, a few lines below \(Kataoka 2004a, p.
 212, ll.4–5\).

-42See Introductory Study, section II.4.1.
+[^42]: See Introductory Study, section II.4.1.

-43This elliptic sentence allows more than one interpretation.
+[^43]: This elliptic sentence allows more than one interpretation.
 We favoured this one interpreting it as a short insertion within the flow of the argument.
 Alternatively, one could read “…what would have Manu done wrong \[in following him\]?”, with the *hi * in the next sentence answering directly to it.
 A similar rhetorical question, with no answer is found in NM 4, NM, p.
 608, in the context of discussing the validity of Āyurveda: *vedamūlatvam api …ayuktaṃ*

 *kalpayitum…puruṣāntaropadeśapūrvakatve carakeṇaiva kim aparāddham? *

-44The topos of the untrustworthy recollection concerning colour handed down from one blind person to the other \(about which see the introductory study, section II.4.2\) is already in ŚBh ad 1.3.1, Subbāśāstrī 1929-1934, pp. 162-163.
+[^44]: The topos of the untrustworthy recollection concerning colour handed down from one blind person to the other \(about which see the introductory study, section II.4.2\) is already in ŚBh ad 1.3.1, Subbāśāstrī 1929-1934, pp. 162-163.

-45Bhattacharyya translates all ablatives as reasons for the statement that the Veda is the base of the recollected tradition: “No person is known to be infallible.
+[^45]: Bhattacharyya translates all ablatives as reasons for the statement that the Veda is the base of the recollected tradition: “No person is known to be infallible.
 The words of a person are sure to deceive us by their misdirection.

 An assumption must be based upon the solid rock of facts.
 If it is far away from facts then it is not convincing.